xwentian2020/About-Diffusers/README.md

 # About-Diffusers

-For the math of transformer models, materials can be found easily.
+For the math of transformer models, materials can be found easily in many places.
 Here, the article dysmystified some important topics in transformer models, https://osanseviero.github.io/hackerllama/blog/posts/random_transformer/.

 Some articles were listed here for reference, their content was primaryly about the arithmetic issues related to transformer models.